 Polar night is when the sun doesn’t rise above the horizon, whereas midnight sun is the inverse, where the sun doesn’t sink below the horizon.

-There are three main touristic destinations in Norway in winter: Tromsø, Alta, and the Lofoten Islands.
-This post focuses on Northern Lights in Tromsø as it’s what I experienced!
+There are three main touristic destinations in Norway in winter: Tromsø, Alta, and the Lofoten Islands, which are some of the best places to spot the Northern lights in Norway.